POSTED: 27 Jul 2023

 What Are Ceramides?

 Ceramides are sphingolipid molecules (fats) that occur naturally in the uppermost layers of the skin called the stratum corneum.
 They make up over 50% of the skin’s composition, so it’s no surprise they play a vital role in determining how your skin looks and how it responds to environmental threats.
 In short, they hold skin cells together.
-They form a protective layer that plumps the skin and retains moisture.
-Think of them as the mortar between bricks—if the cells of your skin were bricks, ceramides are the substance that keeps them together and maintains the integrity of your skin barrier.
+They form a layer that protects and plumps the skin as well as retains moisture.
+So you can think of them as the mortar between bricks.
+If the cells of your skin were bricks, ceramides are the substance that keeps them together and maintains the health of your skin barrier.

-There are 12 different types of ceramides found in the skin.
-They are classified based on their structure.
-Ceramides 1, 3, 6-II, and 10 are found in the highest concentrations in the skin.
-They help to form the skin’s barrier and prevent moisture loss.
-Ceramides 2, 4, 5, 7, 8, and 9 are found in lower concentrations in the skin.
+There are 12 different types of ceramides that you can normally expect to find in the skin.
+They are classed based on their structure.
+Ceramides 1, 3, 6-II and 10 are present in the highest concentrations in the skin.
+These help to form the skin’s barrier and prevent water loss.
+Ceramides 2, 4, 5, 7, 8 and 9 are also present in the skin but in lower amounts.
 They help to maintain the skin’s barrier and protect it from damage.

-Ceramides play a pivotal role in maintaining the skin’s natural barrier.
-This is what shields your skin against environmental aggressors such as pollutants, dry climates and wind.
-Your skin barrier also reduces water loss keeping and hence they are essential to maintain your skin’s moisture.
-This function makes them particularly important in managing skin conditions like eczema and psoriasis which damage the skin barrier.
+Ceramides play a pivotal role in helping to maintain the skin’s natural barrier.
+This is what shields your skin against environmental insults such as pollution, dry weather and wind.
+Your skin barrier also reduces water loss, so ceramides are vital for maintaining your skin’s moisture.
+This function makes them particularly important in treating skin conditions like eczema and psoriasis, which damage the skin barrier.

 Ageing also reduces our skin’s ceramide levels.
-This leads to to a weakened skin barrier which results in dry skin, irritation and an increase in visible signs of aging such as wrinkles and loss of elasticity.
-Incorporating ceramides in your skincare routine can help replenish natural lipid levels, enhance skin’s hydration and support your overall skin health.
+This leads to a weaker skin barrier, which results in dry skin, irritation and an increase in visible signs of ageing such as wrinkles and loss of elasticity.
+Incorporating ceramides in your skincare routine can help restore natural lipid levels, enhance the skin’s hydration and support your overall skin health.

 Ceramides in Skincare

-Skincare products formulated with ceramides help to reinforce the skin’s barrier and increase hydration.
-This gives skin a plump, smooth and more youthful appearance.
+Skincare products formulated with ceramides help to make the skin’s barrier stronger and increase hydration.
+This gives skin a plump, smooth and younger-looking appearance.
 You can find them in a variety of products, including moisturisers, lotions, serums, cleansers and even some hair products.

-When applied topically, they can help restore the skin’s barrier and retain moisture by replenishing its ceramide levels.
+When applied to the skin, they can help restore the skin’s barrier and retain moisture.
+They do this by replenishing the skin’s own ceramide levels.
 These are some of the key benefits of using ceramides in skincare:

 • Reduced inflammation: they can help to reduce inflammation in the skin, which can improve the appearance of skin conditions such as eczema and psoriasis.